isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

     };
     ```

-This structure contains a lot of additional data, but for consuming the data, we interested in the `perf_event_mmap_page->head`, `perf_event_mmap_page->tail`, `perf_event_mmap_page->data_offset` and `perf_event_mmap_page->data_size` fields.
+This structure contains a lot of additional data, but for consuming the data, we are interested in the `perf_event_mmap_page->head`, `perf_event_mmap_page->tail`, `perf_event_mmap_page->data_offset` and `perf_event_mmap_page->data_size` fields.

 The `data_offset` and `data_size` indicate the offset from the `addr` pointer where the ring-buffer data starts, and `data_size` where it ends.
 The region between these two locations will be written to by the kernel.
 To avoid race conditions, we should avoid reading and writing the same location at the same time.
 The `head` and `tail` are used to coordinate access.
 The `head` will be written to by the kernel and should be read by userspace, it moves if new data is available.
 The `tail` will be written to by userspace to indicate data has been consumed.
 So if `head` and `tail` are equal, no data is pending.
 If `head` == `tail-1` then the buffer is full.

 To recap, we create a perf event for every logical CPU, and every perf event gets its own ring-buffer.

 Once setup, userspace can busy-poll the ring-buffers, but this might cause significant overhead or data loss during spikes.
 It is recommended to use [`epoll`](https://man7.org/linux/man-pages/man7/epoll.7.html) to setup signalling in combination with the watermark settings for optimal result.
-Allowing a reader thread to wake-up when there is data, read from all buffers indicated to have pending data by `epoll` and then go back to blocking mode/sleep.
+This allows a reader thread to wake-up when there is data, read from all buffers indicated to have pending data by `epoll` and then go back to blocking mode/sleep.
 This avoids CPU usage when nothing happens and wakes up the thread more frequently when more data is sent.

-Depending on the use case, a author might want to dedicate more threads to reading concurrently, not use watermarks, or still do busy polling, it all depends on optimizing throughput, latency (between eBPF sending and userspace consuming), memory usage, and CPU usage.
+Depending on the use case, an author might want to dedicate more threads to reading concurrently, not use watermarks, or still do busy polling, it all depends on optimizing throughput, latency (between eBPF sending and userspace consuming), memory usage, and CPU usage.

 Every entry on the ring-buffer will start with the same header: